 - Land Stewardship

 - By promoting eating local and the local food system, it keeps farmers on their land and in business, encouraging land stewardship.

 - Community resource

 - We strive to be a local food resource for the community.

 - We are responsible to the community to share our knowledge, resources and passion.

 WHO ARE WE?

-The force of Nature behind the Caswell County Local Foods Council, a 501c3 non profit, is Tammy Carter (Pres.), Stokes Reagan (Vice Pres), Rebecca Page (Secretary) and Leslie Zimmerman (Treasurer).
-Four women who were born and raised or just arrived in Caswell County.
+The force of Nature behind the Caswell County Local Foods Council, a 501c3 non profit, is Stokes Reagan (Pres), Rebecca Page (Secretary) and Leslie Zimmerman (Treasurer).
+Three women who were born and raised or just arrived in Caswell County.
 All have a passion for food and community and are willing to do what it takes too make things happen.
 We are Volunteers, Farmers, Craftsmen, and Families.